anhnguyen6535/Quest-3-Unity-Templates/README.md

 # Quest-3-Unity-Templates

-To use the correct template, refer to the following:
+To use the correct template, choose the correct scene:

-- **main**: Default project with VR features using Quest 3.
+- **VR**: Default project with VR features using Quest 3.
-- **Default_Project_Mix_Reality**: Default project incorporating Mixed Reality using Quest 3.
+- **MR**: Default project incorporating Mixed Reality using Quest 3.

 ## Requirements:
 - Unity version 2022 LTS (version 2022.3.11.f1) or later